 My introduction to cumbia was through Mexican act Carmen Rivero y su conjunto‘s 1965 CBS release, Cumbia, The Latest Craze in Latin Dancing, which positioned cumbia as successor to mambo, merengue, and other Latino dance genres briefly popular with Anglos — and something to which the listener could dance both the Twist and the Frug, the liner notes assured.
 I don’t remember ever dancing to cumbia — Twist, Frug, or otherwise — until several years ago, when a charitable young woman took it upon herself to teach me on the improvised dance floor of a bar.
 A couple years later, a few of us crashed a birthday party having been lured to the strangers’ backyard of by the aggressive, intriguing sound of the trival spun by the DJ.
 Although popular in Los Angeles, the only local cumbia act of which I’m familiar is Very Be Careful, formed in 1998 and including Colombian-Angelenos Ricardo and Arturo Guzman on accordion and bass, respectively.

-There have been a few Colombian-Americans who make or have made their homes in Los Angeles, including actors Alyssa Diaz, Andrew Keegan, Hector Luis Bustamante, Makenzie Vega, Odette Annable, Sofia Vergara, Stephanie Beatriz, Wilmer Valderrama, and Yancey Arias; filmmaker Andrés Useche; television judge Cristina Perez; activist/city council candidate Aura Vasquez, footballers Carlos Llamosa and Juan Agudelo (both formerly of now-defunct Chivas USA); composer Kike Santander; drummer Robo (of Black Flag); singer Sofia Carson; and singer-songwriter Yasmin Deliz, and singer Kali Uchis (née Karly-Marina Loaiza), who moved to Los Angeles in 2015.
+There have been a few Colombian-Americans who make or have made their homes in Los Angeles, including actors Alyssa Diaz, Andrew Keegan, Hector Luis Bustamante, Makenzie Vega, Odette Annable, Sofia Vergara, Stephanie Beatriz, Wilmer Valderrama, and Yancey Arias; filmmaker Andrés Useche; television judge Cristina Perez; activist/city council candidate Aura Vasquez, footballers Carlos Llamosa and Juan Agudelo (both formerly of now-defunct Chivas USA); composer Kike Santander; drummer Robo (of Black Flag); singer Sofia Carson, singer-songwriter Yasmin Deliz, and singer Kali Uchis (née Karly-Marina Loaiza), who moved to Los Angeles in 2015.

 COLOMBIAN FESTIVALS & ORGANIZATIONS